Malmö is famous in Sweden for the eclectic mix of international food cultures and traditions that come together in this south Sweden city.

 Eating out in the metropolis of Malmö is relaxed and self-indulgent.
 The focus is on well prepared and local-produce based comfort food with a European influence, more than on advanced fine dining.

 Malmö now has three Michelin stars, with Ambiance à Vindåkra, Bloom in the Park and Vollmers each being awarded a star.
 The city also received two Bib Gourmand awards, awarded to restaurants that offer exceptional value for money, for Bastard and Sture .

 Epicuré can be found in the charming “Gamla väster” district, near Gustav Adolfs torg in central Malmö.
 Epicuré serves Italian delicacies.
 The menu on the blackboards changes daily, and there are always a few vegetarian options and, of course, fresh pasta.

 Belle Epoque is a modern gastro bistro at trendy Möllevångstorget in Malmö.
 Belle Epoque changes its menu every two weeks.
 It serves three hot dishes (meat, fish and vegetarian) and two desserts.

 Bastard, Malmö’s coolest, sexiest, overnight success offering nose-to-tail cooking is renowned for its masterclass dining but also has a superb bar menu.

 Malmö Saluhall food market

 Malmö Saluhall is easy to get to from the central station and is a great place to try local artisan food and drink.
 Stop for a 'fika' and try a cinnamon bun or sourdough bread from St Jakobs Stenugnsbageri or treat yourself to some chocolates from Chocolatte.
-In Malmö Saluhall you can also find Gram, Sweden's first package free grocery store.
+Or buy some locally sourced produce from Lanthandel where you can find milk and cream from local dairy farms.